 “Salesman puts skills to use building aspiration” – a recent FT article recommended by a thoughtful client of mine in the City.
-Centred on the idea that sales skills are critically important for any self-respecting educator or teacher, it’s well worth a read – see link at the bottom of this post.
+Centred on the idea that sales skills are critically important for any self-respecting educator or teacher.

 Earlier in my career, I certainly thought so.
 I felt very far from comfortable with the idea of sales – it sent shivers up my spine!
 Needless to say, now in my late thirties, I emphatically do NOT have a sales background.
 My career began with a junior research role at crack headhunting firm Russell Reynolds, three fabulously challenging years in politics (both parliamentary and grass-roots) followed by consulting in the world of brand strategy and innovation.
 Most recently, I embarked on a career in professional speaking, coaching and facilitation in August 2008 (good timing!)